github/docs/content/actions/managing-issues-and-pull-requests/commenting-on-an-issue-when-a-label-is-added.md

 ## Next steps

-- To learn more about additional things you can do with the `peter-evans/create-or-update-comment` action, like adding reactions, visit the [`peter-evans/create-or-update-comment` action documentation](https://github.com/marketplace/actions/create-or-update-comment).
+- To learn more about additional things you can do with the GitHub CLI, like editing existing comments, visit the [GitHub CLI Manual](https://cli.github.com/manual/).